Even The Autonomous Self Driving Car Faces It’s Struggles

 What are the Challenges with the Autonomous car?

-Besides some very significant safety and technical obstacles, there are some enormous hurdles to overcome with consumer’s acceptance, insurance liability and government regulations.
+There are some very significant safety and technical obstacles, as well as some enormous hurdles to overcome with consumer’s acceptance, insurance liability and government regulations.

 People Don’t Trust Autonomous Cars

 The consumer confidence is one of the leading obstacles to the acceptance of the autonomous car.
 The closer we get to these cars being on the road, the more consumers seem to want to push back.
 The 2019 Deloitte Global Automotive Consumer Study surveyed over 25,000 consumers in 20 different countries about the safety, rules and public sentiment of Self-Driving Cars.
 The study found that consumers are questioning if autonomous vehicles are safe.
-The report found that 73% of driver’s would be afraid to ride in a fully self-driving vehicle, up significantly from 63% the year before.
+The report found that 73% of driver’s would be afraid to ride in a fully self-driving vehicle, up from 63%.

-Also, a report from AAA indicates that consumer trust has gone down.
-In 2018, ¾ of American drivers reported they would afraid to ride in a self-driving vehicle, up 10% from an earlier survey.
-Additionally, 2/3 of consumers reported, that they would actually feel like they would be in danger to share the road with a self-driving vehicle while walking or riding a bicycle.
+A report from AAA indicates that consumer trust has gone down.
+In 2018, ¾ of American drivers reported they would afraid to ride in a self-driving vehicle, up 10%. two thirds of consumers reported, that they would be scared to share the road with a self-driving vehicle.

 As the number of semi-autonomous vehicles on the road grows, the number of collisions increase, as do the articles and news covering these crashes.
 Sensationalized news coverage is likely to the change and shape consumer confidence.
 The more of these vehicles that hit the road, the likelihood of accidents will increase and fear will creep up.